mrthreeplates/TRS-80_floppy_remapper/README.md

 1. The rest of the floppy cable can be routed out the back of the M4P.

 ![floppy_cable_back](/images/floppy_cable_back.jpg)

+1. (optional) connect your disable switch to the remapper board.
+1. Put your TRS-80 back together.

 ## Installation in a Model 4P (non-gate array)